rodrigues882013/words-api/README.md

 In local environment the api is works without requesting access token for facility but in production is necessary that user follow step 7 and request a access token.

-In production the endpoint /words/distance/ in body of request change word_1 and word_2 to word1 and word2.
+In production, the endpoint "/words/distance/" in her body, the json to send in request need change word_1 and word_2 to word1 and word2.

 ## Instructions